 - find out how the school will communicate with you

-Primary teachers work closely with nursery staff to ensure that information about your child's learning and achievements are passed on.
+Primary teachers work closely with Pre-School staff in their current setting to ensure that information about your child's learning and achievements are passed on.
 Staff will also share other information which will help the teacher support your child's learning e.g. friendship groups, preferred ways of working.

 We would recommend that where possible you attend induction events or introductory sessions - they are designed to let you and your child meet teachers and become familiar with the school.